Super Bowl XLVIII: First half

-The Denver offense finally managed to get moving on their next possession, with Manning completing five passes to wide receiver Demaryius Thomas for 26 yards and a 16-yard pass to wide receiver Wes Welker to advance the ball to the Seattle 35-yard line.
-But when they got there, Manning was hit by Avril as he tried to throw a pass to Moreno, causing a high short floater that was intercepted and returned 69 yards for a touchdown by linebacker Malcolm Smith, increasing Seattle's lead to 22–0.
+The Broncos' offense finally managed to get moving on their next possession, with Manning completing five passes to wide receiver Demaryius Thomas for 26 yards and a 16-yard pass to wide receiver Wes Welker to advance the ball to the Seahawks' 35-yard line.
+But when they got there, Manning was hit by Avril as he tried to throw a pass to Moreno, causing a high short floater that was intercepted and returned 69 yards for a touchdown by linebacker Malcolm Smith, increasing the Seahawks' lead to 22–0.
 During the kickoff, the Broncos appeared to turn the ball over yet again when wide receiver Trindon Holliday fumbled the ball while being tackled by safety Chris Maragos, with Hauschka making the recovery for the Seahawks.
-However, instant replay determined that Holliday was down by contact before he lost the ball, so Denver retained possession on their own 33-yard line.
-The Broncos then mounted a drive to the Seattle 19-yard line, aided by Thomas' 19-yard reception on 3rd-and-5.
-With just over a minute left in the half, Denver faced 4th-and-2.
-Instead of kicking a field goal, they tried to pick up a first down, but Manning's pass was incomplete, and Denver remained scoreless at the end of the half.
+However, instant replay determined that Holliday was down by contact before he lost the ball, so the Broncos retained possession on their own 33-yard line.
+The Broncos then mounted a drive to the Seahawks' 19-yard line, aided by Thomas' 19-yard reception on 3rd-and-5.
+With just over a minute left in the half, the Broncos faced 4th-and-2.
+Instead of kicking a field goal, they tried to pick up a first down, but Manning's pass was incomplete, and the Broncos remained scoreless at the end of the half.
 The 22-point deficit was the largest faced by the Broncos all season.
 It was also the fourth-largest halftime deficit in Super Bowl history; the previous two were also against the Broncos – the Washington Redskins led the Broncos 35–10 in Super Bowl XXII and the San Francisco 49ers led the Broncos 27–3 in Super Bowl XXIV.
-Seattle's 22–0 shutout lead at the half also broke the previous record of 20–0 set by the 49ers in Super Bowl XVI, but was later broken by the Philadelphia Eagles' 24–0 halftime lead over the Kansas City Chiefs in Super Bowl LIX.
+The Seahawks' 22–0 shutout lead at the half also broke the previous record of 20–0 set by the San Francisco 49ers in Super Bowl XVI over the Cincinnati Bengals, but was later broken by the Philadelphia Eagles' 24–0 halftime lead over the Kansas City Chiefs in Super Bowl LIX.